centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ### Events and the Event Queue

-When certain things change in Centra, an event is created in the SOAP API.
+When data that is relevant for the ERP integration changes in Centra, an event is created in the SOAP API.

 You need to fetch events from Centra regularly, and for each event you fetch you need to tell Centra to remove it from the queue.

-This is the only way data is sent from Centra to your side.
+This is the only way data is sent from Centra to the ERP system.

 Events are fetched using: